Rekkonnect/NameOn/README.md

 # NameOn
 A Roslyn analyzer providing the ability to control usage of nameof

+# IMPORTANT

+The project has been ported over under the umbrella of RossLean: [Link](https://github.com/RossLean/RossLean/tree/master/RossLean.NameOn)

+This repository will remain as a public archive, but development will continue over at RossLean.

 ## Disclaimer
 The project is still in its early development stage.
 Some desired features are not yet implemented, bugs may exist, etc.